This post contains affiliate links. Click here to view my full affiliate policy.

 Meditation is a practice.
 No amount of learning about it will compensate for taking the time to actually do it.

-There is no right or wrong time to practice meditation.
-Many people prefer mornings when the rest of the household is still asleep.
 I personally prefer the middle of the day because my mind is so active when I first wake up it’s nearly impossible to do.

 When you have picked a kind of meditation and have a place where you won’t be disturbed, then sit or lie down in a comfortable position.

-Practice your meditation for a designated amount of time without worrying about the results.
+• Practice your meditation for a designated amount of time without worrying about the results.

 Do not get discouraged if your mind doesn’t shut off at first.
 Don’t try to stop the thoughts.
 Simply acknowledge them and return to your meditation until you are finished